If you are planning on manufacturing food, you will need a food business licence from Brisbane City Council.

 - changing the condition of food merely by changing its temperature.

-As a general guide, for a new food manufacturing premises, fees that may apply for the 2018-19 financial year include:
+As a general guide, for new food manufacturing premises, the following fees may apply for the 2019-20 financial year.

 These fees do not attract GST.

-If a Food Safety Program is required for the business, an additional fee will be incured.
+If a food safety program is required for the business, an additional fee will be incurred.

 How to apply

-The food business licence roadmap (PDF - 61kb) follows two stages.
-Stage 1 is a design assessment and stage 2 is the food business licence assessment.
+The food business licence roadmap consists of two stages.
+Stage 1 is a design assessment and Stage 2 is the food business licence assessment.

 Step 1: Design assessment

-- you can lodge the food business licence application using the Application for Food Business Approvals online form and pay with a Visa or Mastercard
+You can lodge the food business licence application using the Application for food business approvals online form.

-- all licensable food businesses in Queensland must have a Food Safety Supervisor.
-You can nominate this person when you make your licence application using the Application for Food Business Approvals online form
+All licensable food businesses in Queensland must have a food safety supervisor.
+You can nominate this person when you make your licence application using the Application for food business approvals online form or submit a hard copy form.

-- otherwise you can nominate a Food Safety Supervisor by phone to the Business Hotline on 133 BNE (133 263) within 30 days of the permit being issued
+Alternatively, you can nominate a food safety supervisor by phoning the Business Hotline on 133 BNE (133 263) within 30 days of the licence issue date.

-Council has developed a food business checklist (Word - 110kb) to assist in considering approvals that may be required to start and operate a food business in a fixed location.
+Council has developed a food business checklist to assist in considering approvals that may be required to start and operate a food business in a fixed location.

 Preparing for Council inspection